 Direct Sear Method

-- Pre-heat your Blackstone to medium heat.
-Season the steak with salt, pepper, on both sides and rub it nicely.
+- Preheat your Blackstone to medium heat.
+Season the steak with salt and pepper on both sides and rub it nicely.

-- Place the T-bone (or other steak) on the grill.
+- Place the T-bone (or another steak) on the grill.

 - It will form a crust if you don’t touch it for a few minutes.